 Winter is the season of not only cooked foods but also hot beverages, like tea.
 I’d suggest going for herbal teas that don’t contain caffeine which is very diuretic and taxes the liver.
 Some warm water over ginger and a squeeze of lemon are enough to keep your body warm and moist.

 Harsh alkaline foaming cleansers strip down your natural oils that form an acid mantel and leaves your skin feeling tight and dry.

 These types of cleansers are even too harsh for oily skin types for they dry out the skin, which in turn makes the skin produce even more oil.
 Avoiding strong alcoholic toners is also advised.

 Look into the gentle oil cleansing method (no steam) or go for low pH cleansers.
 If you suffer from very dry skin you might even want to look into foaming- and sulfate-free cleansers that have more hydrating and soothing properties.

 My formula for treating dry skin:

 - Don’t wash your face in the morning – a splash of cold water or face mist followed up with a moisturizer is enough.

-- Don’t exfoliate more than once a week, and don’t steam your face more than 2 times a week.
+- Don’t mechanically exfoliate more than once a week, and don’t steam your face more than 2 times a week.
 Opt for Lactic Acid chemical exfoliants as lactic acid is the only AHA that has the ability to stimulate hyaluronan in the skin.

 - Keeping a facial mist on hand to spray throughout the day – especially when working near computers and radiators.